selfrefactor/rambda/docs/README.md

 It accepts list of `predicates` and returns a function.
 This function with its `input` will return `true`, if any of `predicates` returns `true` for this `input`.

-> :boom: Function accepts only one input, but in Ramda it accepts indefinite number of arguments.

 ```javascript
 const isBig = x => x > 20
 const isOdd = x => x % 2 === 1